-- 2.1 The federal Family Education Rights and Privacy Act of 1974 (20 U.S.C.
+2.1.
+The federal Family Education Rights and Privacy Act of 1974 (20 U.S.C.
 12329) and regulations adopted there under (45 C.F.R.
 99), and the California Education Code, secs.
 22509-22509.18, require the university to provide students access to their official education records and an opportunity to challenge such records when their accuracy or appropriateness is in question.
+Further, the laws generally prohibit the disclosure of personally identifiable information from a student's education records without the prior consent of the student.

+2.2.
+Privacy

+- 2.2.1.
+Students shall have the right to protection from improper disclosure of personally identifiable information from their education records. - 2.2.2.
+Without the prior written consent of the student, disclosure of personally identifiable information from the student's education record is prohibited, except for the following: (a) release of such information to a specified list of officials with a legitimate educational interest in the record; (b) release of such information in response to a court order, health or safety emergency, or approved research project; or (c) release of public Directory Information not previously restricted by the student.

+2.3.
+Access

-Further, the laws generally prohibit the disclosure of personally identifiable information from a student's education records without the prior consent of the student. - 2.2 Privacy - 2.21 Students shall have the right to protection from improper disclosure of personally identifiable information from their education records. - 2.22 Without the prior written consent of the student, disclosure of personally identifiable information from the student's education record is prohibited, except for the following: (a) release of such information to a specified list of officials with a legitimate educational interest in the record; (b) release of such information in response to a court order, health or safety emergency, or approved research project; or (c) release of public Directory Information not previously restricted by the student. - 2.3 Access - 2.31 Students shall have the right to inspect and review with an appropriate university official or employee of the academic or administrative unit that maintains the records, the education records or pertinent portion thereof. - 2.32 The right to inspect and review education records shall include (a) the right to an explanation or interpretation of the record, where appropriate, by a qualified university official or employee and (b) the right to obtain copies of the record, unless otherwise provided by this policy, where failure to provide copies would effectively curtail the right of access. - 2.33 Access to inspect and review such records shall be granted no later than 15 working days following receipt of the request for access. - 2.4 Disclosure of Personally Identifiable Information - 2.41 Personally identifiable information from the education records of students, except Directory Information not previously restricted by the student, is considered confidential and may not be disclosed to any party for any purpose without the prior written consent of the student. - 2.42 Exceptions to this general policy, as provided by state and federal law, shall be as follows: - a.
-Officials and employees of The California State University who have been determined by the Director of Enrollment Services to have a legitimate educational interest in the educational record;
+- 2.3.1.
+Students shall have the right to inspect and review with an appropriate university official or employee of the academic or administrative unit that maintains the records, the education records or pertinent portion thereof. - 2.3.2.
+The right to inspect and review education records shall include (a) the right to an explanation or interpretation of the record, where appropriate, by a qualified university official or employee and (b) the right to obtain copies of the record, unless otherwise provided by this policy, where failure to provide copies would effectively curtail the right of access. - 2.3.3.
+Access to inspect and review such records shall be granted no later than 15 working days following receipt of the request for access.

+2.4.
+Disclosure of Personally Identifiable Information

+2.4.1.
+Personally identifiable information from the education records of students, except Directory Information not previously restricted by the student, is considered confidential and may not be disclosed to any party for any purpose without the prior written consent of the student.

-- b.
-Officials and employees of another education institution in which the student seeks or intends to enroll; - c.
-A court of law, pursuant to the receipt of a court order, process, or subpoena that specifically seeks access to the education records of a named student, and then only by consent of the Director of Enrollment Services; - d.
-A health or safety emergency, and then only by consent of the Director of Enrollment Services; - e.
-A research project within the university, and then only by consent of the Director of Enrollment Services; - f.
-In connection with financial aid for which a student has applied or which a student has received; - g.
-Organizations conducting studies for, or on behalf of, the university, education agencies, or institutions for the purpose of developing, validating, or administering predictive tests, administering student aid programs, improving instruction, and for accreditation purposes; or - h.
-The Comptroller General of the United States, the Secretary or Assistant Secretary of the U.S. Department of Health and Human Services, the U.S. Commissioner of Education, the Director of the National Institute of Education, and state educational authorities.
+- 2.4.2.
+Exceptions to this general policy, as provided by state and federal law, shall be as follows: - Officials and employees of The California State University who have been determined by the Associate Vice President for Enrollment to have a legitimate educational interest in the educational record; - Officials and employees of another education institution in which the student seeks or intends to enroll; - A court of law, pursuant to the receipt of a court order, process, or subpoena that specifically seeks access to the education records of a named student, and then only by consent of the Associate Vice President for Enrollment; - A health or safety emergency, and then only by consent of the Associate Vice President for Enrollment; - A research project within the university, and then only by consent of the Associate Vice President for Enrollment; - f) In connection with financial aid for which a student has applied or which a student has received: - g) Organizations conducting studies for, or on behalf of, the university, education agencies, or institutions for the purpose of developing, validating, or administering predictive tests, administering student aid programs, improving instruction, and for accreditation purposes; or - h) The Comptroller General of the United States, the Secretary or Assistant Secretary of the U.S. Department of Health and Human Services, the U.S. Commissioner of Education, the Director of the National Institute of Education, and state educational authorities.